-In most networks the edge of the network, or the customer facing part of the network is where security must be most vigilant, as this is typically where most attacks or attempts to maliciously enter the system starts (yes, there are always issues with insider attacks, as well).
+In most networks, the edge of the network, or the customer-facing part of the network is where security must be most vigilant, as this is typically where most attacks or attempts to maliciously enter the system start (yes, there are always issues with insider attacks, as well).

 The following tweet outlines the concerns in the retail industry, however the financial world has issues as well.
 Cash registers and Point of Sale systems are the endpoints that thieves will always try to exploit.
 Security is an important aspect of endpoints.

-In the financial world you have old insecure terminals that can be easily turned into lines of attack.
+In the financial world, you have old insecure terminals that can be easily turned into lines of attack.
 Do you realize how many ATMs are STILL running Windows XP?

-So at the end of all of this we can see that the edge of financial networks need to be better secured in terms of:
+So at the end of all of this, we can see that the edge of financial networks needs to be better secured in terms of:

 - Ensuring the technology being run on their end devices is still actually supported by someone, and thus might still be secure-able

 - Users of terminals into the system realize the dangers of not updating or securing their passwords to the system

 - New technologies made to streamline payment systems are in some way secure, and not easily hacked